Skip to main content

 Tsedang -Samye – Lhasa

-After breakfast, embark on a scenic drive to Lhasa, a journey of approximately that passes through valleys and hills filled with natural beauty as well as history.
+Take a scenic drive to Lhasa, a journey of approximately that passes through valleys and hills filled with natural beauty as well as history.

 En route, you will pause at Samye Monastery, Tibet’s first monastery, founded in the 8th century.
 This sacred site, a UNESCO World Heritage treasure, embodies the cosmology and spiritual vision of early Tibetan Buddhism.
 Its unique mandala layout harmoniously blends Indian, Tibetan, and Chinese architectural traditions, reflecting the cross-cultural currents that shaped Tibet’s early spiritual life.